nunit-legacy/governance/README.md

    _Note: The NUnit 2.6.5 release is almost entirely made up of features of this type._

-### NUnit Programs Supported
+## Specific Projects

 Initially, the NUnit Legacy project will provide point releases of NUnit V2, consisting of the framework, core and runners.
+See that project's repository for a roadmap.

-In future, we may add other items, such as releases of the V2 NUnit VS adapter and the V2 framework driver for use under NUnit 3.
+In future, we may add other projects, such as the V2 NUnit VS adapter and the V2 framework driver for use under NUnit 3.

 ## Governance

-A governance document is in preparation.
+Right now, as the sole contributor to the projects here, I (Charlie) am the Benevolent Dictator and we don't need much documentation.
+As a starting point, I have adapted our [[governance]] document from the [xunit.net project](https://xunit.github.io/governance).
+We will modify this document as needed, whenever the need arises.

+## Project Lifetime

+I am anticipating that this project will only remain active for a year or two, but will track the level of participation and continue so long as there's a need for it.

 <hr>
 <div align="right">